 History of Wedding Gown Styles

 Classic styles of wedding gowns still hold an attraction for antique and vintage fashion enthusiasts.
-Its old-chic, coupled with the air of fantasy, has fascinated many of today’s brides who desire to re-live the past in a modern-day setting.
+Old-chic, coupled with the air of fantasy, fascinates many brides who desire to re-live the past in a modern-day setting.

-Wearing bridal dresses specifically sewn for weddings didn’t come into effect until the 19th century.
-And though the ceremonious wedding traditions of the Medieval times gave birth to modern wedding customs, the rituals of joining two people together in matrimony never called for having a special dress made, unless perhaps you are royalty.
+Wearing special bridal dresses for weddings did not come into effect until the 19th century when ceremonious wedding traditions of the medieval times gave birth to modern wedding customs.
+The rituals of joining two people together in matrimony never required anything special unless perhaps you are of royal stock.

-For the most part of history, there were no wedding gown styles as such.
+For most of history, there were no wedding gown styles as such.
 Brides rarely had a dress made specifically for her wedding.
-Rather, she had to wear her best dress for the ceremony, and there were no specific colours either.
+All that she had to wear was her best dress for the ceremony, and there were no specific colours either.

-Many brides wore black, brown, or such dark colours with only a few exceptions but certain colours like green or yellow were considered unlucky; thus the myth “Marry in yellow, ashamed of your fellow.”
-The common people wore dark colours because they hid stains and imperfections and could be worn again and again.
+At the time, brides wore black, brown, or such dark colours with only a few exceptions.
+Colours like green or yellow were considered unlucky; remember the myth - “Marry in yellow, ashamed of your fellow”.
+The commoners wore dark colours because they hid stains and imperfections.

-Later, blue became the popular choice because it represented purity, piety, and a connection to religion and the Virgin Mary.
-And though gowns made in white can be traced back to the early 1400s, it wasn’t popularised until 1840 during the wedding of Queen Victoria where she wore an elaborate white dress.
+Later, blue became the popular choice because it represented purity and piety with a connection to religion and the Virgin Mary.
+And though gowns made in white can be traced to the early 1400s, it was not popularised until 1840 during the wedding of Queen Victoria where she wore an elaborate white dress.
 It soon inspired a following.
 By then, white wedding gowns became the most befitting colour for wealthy brides.

-Today, most wedding dress colours are white, eggshell, ecru, or ivory, not necessarily because they symbolise wealth, purity and virginity, but because the colour has become a lasting trend.
+Now, most wedding dress colours are white, eggshell, ecru, or ivory.
+Not necessarily because they are a symbol of wealth, purity and virginity, but because the colour has become a lasting trend.

 The 1300s to 1400s

-In the 14th century, both men and women would likely wear a garment known as a cotehardie, a floor-length, form-fitting gown with is an open- wide neckline and full length (or elbow-length) sleeves.
+Both men and women of the 14th century wore a garment known as a cotehardie, a floor-length, form-fitting gown with is an open- wide neckline and full length (or elbow-length) sleeves.
 They probably featured some form of patterns like damask or stripes that were usually two-toned.

 By the 1400s, wedding gowns of wealthy medieval brides were hand-sewn in fabrics like satin, velvet, and silk, and came in deep rich tones of blue, red, and gold.
 Blue was a popular colour because it signifies virginity and purity.
-Wedding gowns for brides from the lower class were sewn out of cheaper fabrics like cotton, wool, or linen and were usually dark muted colours.
-Their styles were usually attempted copies of the designs of the wealthy.
+Wedding gowns for brides from the lower class were made from cheaper fabrics like cotton, wool, or linen.
+They were usually dark or muted colours with styles that were copies of the designs of the wealthy.

-Lower-class brides would copy the style of noblewomen as much as possible, but their dresses were created out of inexpensive fabrics such as cotton and linen.
+Lower-class brides would copy the style of noblewomen as much as possible with dresses made out of inexpensive fabrics such as cotton and linen.

-The first documented instance of a noble wearing a white wedding gown was in 1406 England when Philippa of England wore a tunic with a cloak made in white silk and bordered with grey squirrel and ermine fur.
+The first documented instance of a noble wearing a white wedding gown was in 1406 England.
+At the time, Philippa of England wore a tunic with a cloak made in white silk and bordered with grey squirrel and ermine fur.

 The 1500s to 1600s

-During the Elizabethan era, the middle-class bride would wear her best gown and kirtle and if she can afford it, she may sew a new dress.
+During the Elizabethan era, the middle-class bride would wear her best gown and kirtle, and if she could afford it, she may sew a new dress.
 Wedding gown styles were full-length and would cover most of the body except where it had a plunging neckline.
-The wealthy made their gowns with luxury fabrics like velvet, corduroy and satin, while the lower-class made their wedding garments from flax, wool, and cotton.
+The wealthy made their gowns with luxury fabrics like velvet, corduroy and satin; the lower-class made theirs from flax, wool, and cotton.

-Colours came in a variety of different shades: for the less privileged, red, blue, greens, white, grey, black, orange and tan were the usual hues of bridal dresses while the wealthier brides had their gowns adorned with jewels and gold and silver threads.
+Colours came in a variety of different shades: for the less privileged, red, blue, greens, white, grey, black, orange and tan were the usual hues of bridal dresses.
+The wealthier brides had their gowns adorned with jewels and gold and silver threads.

-The outfit was usually worn with a cloak.
-The necklines and cuffs were decorated with linen or silk ruffs (crimped or pleated collars or frills) which were usually full and wide.
+The outfits were worn with cloaks most times.
+The necklines and cuffs, decorated with linen or silk ruffs (crimped or pleated collars or frills), were usually full and wide.

-White wedding gowns weren't the custom colour at the time, but in 1559, Mary, Queen of Scots wore a white wedding gown in 1559 when she married her first husband, Francis Dauphin of France.
+White wedding gowns were not the custom colour at the time, but in 1559, Mary, Queen of Scots wore a white wedding gown in 1559 when she married her first husband, Francis Dauphin of France.
 The only reason why she did is that white was her favourite colour.

 The 1700s to 1800s

-Before the Victorian era when white wedding gowns became popularised by Queen Victoria in 1840, a bride had the choice to wear any colour she desired, including black.
-By a decade later, white became the traditional colour for bridal gowns.
+Before the Victorian Era, when white wedding gowns became popularized by Queen Victoria in 1840, a bride had the choice to wear any colour she desired, including black.
+A decade later, white became the traditional colour for bridal gowns.

 Wedding gown fabrics were satin, silk, tulle, organdy, linen, and gauze-like materials.
-The more elaborate and pricier gowns were made from lace, just like Queen Victoria’s.
+The more elaborate and pricier gowns were made from lace, just like the Queen Victoria wedding dress.

-The earliest Victorian style wedding gown was designed with a fitted bodice, small waist, and a full skirt.
-Because the skirt (bustle style) was meant to be voluminous, it was plumped up with undergarments like petticoats and hoops which were worn extensively at the time.
+The earliest Victorian style wedding gowns came with a fitted bodice, small waist, and a full skirt.
+The skirts (bustle style) were voluminous and plumped up with undergarments like petticoats and hoops; inner-wear that were worn extensively at the time.

 Edwardian style wedding gowns had a characteristic high lace collar neck, nipped waist, big and bold leg-o-mutton sleeves, full sweeping skirt, and plenty of lace detail.
 Today, recognised as vintage wedding gowns, the style is still popular for its representation of pure classic feminine beauty.
 Remember the “Gibson Girl” look?
 It was an Edwardian style.